langchain-ai/langchain/templates/sql-lantern/README.md

 # sql-lantern

-This template enables user to use `lantern` for combining postgreSQL with semantic search / RAG.
+This template enables user to use `lantern` for combining PostgreSQL with semantic search / RAG.

-It uses [Lantern](https://github.com/lanterndata/lantern) extension as shown in the [RAG empowered SQL cookbook](cookbook/retrieval_in_sql.ipynb)
+It uses the [Lantern](https://github.com/lanterndata/lantern) extension as shown in the [RAG empowered SQL cookbook](cookbook/retrieval_in_sql.ipynb)

 ## Environment Setup

 If you are using `ChatOpenAI` as your LLM, make sure the `OPENAI_API_KEY` is set in your environment.
 You can change both the LLM and embeddings model inside `chain.py`

 And you can configure configure the following environment variables for use by the template (defaults are in parentheses)

 - `POSTGRES_USER` (postgres)
 - `POSTGRES_PASSWORD` (test)